ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/dae/Experimental-Runs.md

 To archive files end a run.
 Should you have runs ending and read only files, then check on the archive in `INST\instrument\logs\cycle_nn_n`, the log files there will provide some extra information.
 If the file `exception_copy.log` doesn't exist, or hasn't been updated for a long time, then the script above isn't running the code to clean up old files, or it has hung.

-* Problems with the end of run script can be diagnosed by looking at the `post_command_<day>.log'` file in the ICP logs area on the instrument.
+* Problems with the end of run script can be diagnosed by looking at the `post_command_<day>.log` file in the ICP logs area on the instrument.
 The ICP log files (in the same area) may also be instructive to check for other issues - for example, if the files are not being set read-only.